pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 Coding Convention
 Milestone 3
+# Style Guide
+//TODO: we using google style guide at link, and having it implemented using yapf? pylint?
+# Why we chose it
+//TODO
+# High-level Guidelines
+//TODO
+# Examples
+//TODO

 ## 2.2 Imports
 Used to import packages and modules only, not for individual classes and functions. e.g   from x import y